gilesorr/robotface-utils/README.md

 - [Date Math](DateMath.md)
 - [Connection and Certificate Details](DissectingTheConnection.md)

+## Known Bug(s)

+2023-04-28: `tlsdetails www.google.ca` on Linux shows TLS 1.0 and TLS 1.1
+as unavailable, although they are available.
+This problem doesn't exist on Mac.
+To be worked on later ...

 ## Naming

 My initial thought was to name this repository GO-utils, but for most